-A living will is the Scottish equivalent of what’s known as an ‘advance directive’ in England & Wales, or an ‘advance decision’ in Northern Ireland.
+The term ‘living will’ is often used to refer to what’s known as an ‘advance directive’ in Scotland, or an ‘advance decision’ in England, Wales and Northern Ireland.
 It is a written record of medical treatment that you may or may not wish to receive in the future.
 It only comes in to effect if you lose mental capacity or otherwise lose the ability to communicate your wishes.

 A living will sets out your wishes for future medical treatment should you suffer from any one or more of a list of serious and irreversible medical conditions, including, for example, severe cancer or advanced dementia.
 Living wills typically state that you are not to receive life sustaining treatment, such as artificial feeding.
 While obvious pain and suffering is to be relieved, no attempt is to be made to prolong your life.